trip5/EspHome-VFD-Clock/Characters.md

 The customized characters must be first drawn using bits, which will form 7-bit bytes (at least on the 8-MD-06INKM).

-Here is a basic represention of the Korean Hangul character "il" in an 5x7 grid:
+Here is a basic representation of the Korean Hangul character "il" in an 5x7 grid:

 ![image](./images/il1.jpg)